 It’s in the smile on your child’s face when you’ve given them a gift that you know they’ll never forget.
 It’s in that squeeze your significant other gives your hand when they know that you’re about to embark upon an important part of your journey together.
-It’s in that tingly feeling of elation you get in the pit of your stomach when booking and planning your latest family vacation and in the feeling of childlike wonderment that we all get when we step off the plane and into a world of adventure.
-And where else to feel this sense of elation and wonderment that 7 year olds of all ages get on vacation than The Most Magical Place on Earth… Walt Disney World.
+It’s in that tingly feeling of elation you get in the pit of your stomach when booking and planning your latest family vacation and in the sense of childlike wonderment that we all get when we step off the plane and into a world of adventure.
+And where better to feel this sense of delight and curiosity that guests of all ages get on vacation than The Most Magical Place on Earth.
 Walt Disney World in Florida draws legions of couples, families and groups from all over the state, the country and the world.
-Every sight, sound and scent is precision engineered to help bring us back in touch with our own inner child while ensuring that our children themselves get an experience that they’ll never forget.
+Every sight, sound and scent is precision-engineered to help bring us back in touch with our own inner child while ensuring our children get an experience they’ll never forget.

 COVID Disney Dining Plan Changes (Updated November 22, 2021)

-Let’s face it, dining is a huge part of any vacation experience.
-Whether we’re immersing ourselves in other cultures through the exotic sight, scent and taste of new cuisine or making our vacation all the more special with the taste of familiar foods we already love, dining isn’t just necessary to keep the whole family happy and energized… it’s a real part of the multisensory experience that is your vacation.The good news is that whether you’re looking for breakfast, lunch, dinner or a tasty snack to tide you over between these, Disney World offers a plethora of dining experiences.
-So many, in fact, that you it’s extremely unlikely that you’ll get to take a bite everywhere food is served in Disney World.
-The happiest place on Earth is home to over 200 dining establishments including about 90 full service restaurants, over 30 of which are situated within the Disney parks themselves.
+Let’s face it.
+Dining is a huge part of any vacation experience.
+Whether we’re immersing ourselves in other cultures through the exotic sights, scents and tastes of new cuisine or making our vacation all the more special with the taste of familiar foods we already love, dining isn’t just necessary to keep the whole family happy and energized.
+It’s also a fundamental part of the multisensory experience that is your vacation.The good news is that whether you’re looking for breakfast, lunch, dinner or a tasty snack to tide you over between these, Disney World offers a plethora of dining experiences.
+So many, in fact, that it’s extremely unlikely you’ll get to take a bite everywhere food is served in Disney World.
+The happiest place on Earth is home to over 200 dining establishments, including about 90 full-service restaurants, over 30 of which are situated within the Disney parks themselves.

 What is the Disney Dining Plan?

 The Disney Dining Plan is a prepaid meal plan offered at Walt Disney World in Florida.
-Itis designed to allow guests to budget their dining costs in advance, preventing unplanned spending and potentially saving a lot of money on what can snowball into being an expensive (albeit magical) vacation.The Disney Dining Plan provides guests with an pre-established amount of credits that can be redeemed for snacks, counter service meals, table service meals, or even meals in the park’s fine dining establishments.
+It is designed to allow guests to budget their dining costs in advance, preventing unplanned spending and potentially saving a lot of money on what can snowball into being an expensive (albeit magical) vacation.The Disney Dining Plan provides guests with a pre-established amount of credits that can be redeemed for snacks, quick service meals, table service meals or even meals in the parks’ signature restaurants or fine dining establishments.
 Oh yeah!
 It’s not just fast food in Disney World.
-Even the seasoned gourmand will get the opportunity to tickle their taste buds.
+Even the seasoned foodie will get the opportunity to tickle their taste buds.

 Why get the Disney Dining Plan?

 As most families know, budgeting is at the heart of harmonious family finances.
-It’s easy to lose track of our finances when we’re not sure exactly where our money is going.
-By planning our outgoing costs in advance, we can reduce the risk of overspending, incurring debt and throwing away money on interest on loans and credit cards.
-The Disney Dining Plan is advantageous for families who want to pre-allocate a budget for their dining to better manage their costs while on vacation.
-That way, if the kids desperately want a Mickey hat or other memorabilia on their vacation, parents can treat them without worrying about how they’re going to make next month’s mortgage payments.
+Unfortunately, it’s easy to lose track of our budget when we’re unsure of exactly where our money is going.
+By planning outgoing costs in advance, we can reduce the risk of overspending, incurring debt and throwing away money on interest on loans and credit cards – or unnecessarily spendy Disney World dining.
+The Disney Dining Plan is advantageous for families who want to pre-allocate a budget for their dining to better manage their expenses while on vacation.
+That way, if the kids desperately want a set of Mickey ears or other memorabilia while on vacation, parents can treat them to the memento without worrying about how they’re going to make next month’s mortgage payments.

 What options do guests have on the Disney Dining Plan?